Workplace Benefits

 For even more services you may be able to use your FSA funds toward, check out the search feature of the FSA Store’s comprehensive list of eligible expenses.3

-Expenses and items that aren’t FSA eligible
+Expenses and items that aren’t FSA-eligible

-• Adult and child day care
+• Adult and child day care (though these are eligible with a dependent care FSA)

 • Aromatherapy

-• Health insurance premiums
+• Health insurance premiums5

 • Latex gloves